 Each cubic is the locus of foci of conics centered on a line L passing through the incenter I = X(1) and another point P = (p : q : r).

 It is also spK(Z, X1) where Z is the infinite point of L, see CL055 and more generally spK(Z, Q) where Q is any point on L.

 The singular focus F lies on the circumcircle of ABC since it is the isogonal conjugate of Z.

-These strophoids form a pencil of circular cubics whose equation is :
+These strophoids form a pencil of focal cubics whose equation is :

 (a^2 y z + b^2 z x + c^2 x y) ∑ p (c y - b z) = (x + y + z) ∑ b c p x (c y - b z),